Keep the following in mind when reading the example text!

 - Two days of study under a former royal archer has taught you how to fire arrows more effectively.
 Attacks with a longbow are enhanced.

-- After two weeks’ of daily practice with the Blade of Gwoed, you feel confident enough to use it the deadly weapon in combat.
+- After two weeks’ of daily practice with the Blade of Gwoed, you feel confident enough to use the deadly weapon in combat.
 Critical Damage: target loses a limb or is disemboweled (your choice).

 - Three days’ worth of study under the tutelage of a skilled warrior has taught you how to never be surprised.
 You no longer need to make a DEX save before combat (unless the Warden says otherwise).